zhouzypaul/zhouzypaul.github.io/_pages/grad_school_apps.md

 4. [The Definitive ‘what do I ask/look for’ in a PhD Advisor Guide](https://www.cs.columbia.edu/wp-content/uploads/2019/03/Get-Advisor.pdf)
 6. [How to Choose Your Grad School, by Tim Dettmers](https://timdettmers.com/2022/03/13/how-to-choose-your-grad-school/)

-Also, if you believe in rankings, there is [a system](https://drafty.cs.brown.edu/csopenrankings/) that combine several major rankings for CS schools.
+Also, if you believe in rankings, there is [a system](https://drafty.cs.brown.edu/csopenrankings/) that combines several major rankings for CS schools.